blaze-timetrack/blaze-tauri/README.md

 # handle every edge case

 - autostart every time if enable
 - while changing db schema make this in a way that old to new without losing data

+# handle later

+- if setting file get erased (creat a default one)